How to Amend and Fertilize Garden Bed Soil Between Seasons

 As I mentioned, we use compost or compost-like products for mulch – added on top of our BPA-free drinking-water grade soaker hoses.
 Other mulch options include leaves or leaf mould, straw, cane sugar mulch, wood chips, finer bark products, pine needles, grass clippings, and more.
 Use what is readily available to you locally!
 If you do opt for straw, I highly suggest seeking out straw that doesn’t contain seeds.
 Otherwise, it can sprout and create a weedy mess.

 Read more about the pros and cons of 8 popular types of mulch here.

 After transplanting, provide your new seedlings (or sprouting seeds) some protection if needed.
 There is nothing worse than going through all that effort and then having something damage or kill your plants!
 Trust me.
 Been there, done that.
 We have an issue with wild birds picking at our smallest tender seedlings here.
 Therefore, we add these awesome little hoops with netting on top to keep them safe until they get larger and more established!

-And that is how we turn over our garden beds between seasons.
+And that is how we turn over our garden beds and amend soil between seasons.

 I hope you found this article useful and learned something new!
 If you’re here reading this, I assume you already have a garden set up?
 Yet if you need any tips on how to design and build raised beds, check out this article.